weny2000/ecs-spot-failover-cdk/docs/architecture-overview.md

 # ECS Fargate Spot Failover System Architecture Overview

+## Background

+In large-scale IoT data processing systems, the backend continuously analyzes incoming files in real time.
+To sustain high throughput, it often runs up to 200 concurrent ECS tasks for parallel analytics.
+Because these workloads are long-running and highly parallel, optimizing operational costs becomes crucial.

+To reduce overall compute expenses, the system primarily utilizes Fargate Spot capacity providers for task execution.
+However, Spot resources may occasionally experience capacity shortages or AWS-side disruptions, resulting in failed task placements or prolonged Pending states.

+This architecture introduces an automated fallback mechanism that ensures system stability and cost-efficiency simultaneously.

 ## System Overview

 This system implements a fully automated Serverless architecture for monitoring the health status of ECS Fargate Spot instances and automatically switching to standard Fargate instances during consecutive failures, ensuring high availability of services.